HIPAA Physical Security

 Physical Safeguard Gap Distribution

-Where most organizations have incomplete physical controls
+Where most practices have gaps in physical controls

 5